 Money, in this case Saudi money, not only dictates a specific lifestyle but has considerable bearing on research and teaching.
 The quality of academic research drops, and the professors disengage even more from their students and become indifferent to the quality of education.
-When Rediger offers François a teaching post, he tells him he had wanted to recruit “enseignants réellement respectés, bénéficiant d’une vraie have teachers, who have real international reputations’ (Stein 202).
+When Rediger offers François a teaching post, he tells him he had wanted to recruit “enseignants réellement respectés, bénéficiant d’une vraie stature internationale” (Houellebecq 248) ‘truly eminent, who have real international reputations’ (Stein 202).
 He goes on to admit his failure to enlist such talent and offers François plenty of money.
 He concedes that a teaching position at the Sorbonne no longer carries the prestige it once did, but makes a promise: “[…] votre véritable travail ne soit pas perturbé.
 Vous n’auriez à assurer que des cours facile […] l’assistance aux doctorants […] vous serait épargnéé” (Houellebecq 248) ‘nothing would be allowed to interfere with your real work [….]
 No hard classes [….]
 No dissertations to advise’ (Stein 202).
 In essence, Rediger wants François to serve as the crumbling university’s window dressing; by liberating François from his obligation to the students, Rediger is thus relieving François of his responsibility to society.
-Consequently, responsible scientific work is left to François’ colleagues only (a limited readership by definition), while ideas that are allowed to shape society are disseminated and popularized by less responsible academics, as evidenced by Rediger’s book on Islam Dix questions sur l'islam.
+Consequently, responsible scientific work is left to François’ colleagues only (a limited readership by definition), while ideas that are allowed to shape society are disseminated and popularized by less responsible academics, as evidenced by Rediger’s book on Islam, Dix questions sur l'islam.

 Under-involvement

 The under-involvement or depoliticization of academia is the most heavily satirized contemporary trend in Submission in the sense of its seclusion in its ivory tower and separation from a roiling real world outside its ramparts.
 François openly admits that politics and history do not interest him: “je me sentais aussi politisé qu’une serviette de toilette” (Houellebecq 50) ‘I was about as political as a bath towel’ (Stein 37).
 He merely observes events.
-Although he does wonder whether it was really over for the two parties that had dominated French political life since the Fifth Republic he never takes a stand either way.
+Although he does wonder whether it was really the end for the two parties that had dominated French political life since the Fifth Republic, he never takes a stand either way.
 This figure, who knows how to assign meaning to texts and make connections between authors, periods, and ideas, demonstrates impatience and impotence in the face of the concrete collapse of the democratic system.
 He views himself as a spectator rather than a participant in the proceedings:

 J’aimais depuis toujours les soirées d’élection présidentielle ; je crois même qu’à l’exception des finales de coupe du football, c’était mon programme télévisé favori.
 Le suspense était évidemment moins fort, les élections obéissent à ce dispositif singulier d’une histoire dont le dénouement est connu dès la première minute ; mais l’extrême diversité des intervenants )les politologues, les éditorialistes politiques ‘de premier plan’, les foules militants en liesse ou en pleurs au siège de leurs partis… les hommes politiques enfin, leurs déclarations à chaud, réfléchies ou émues), l’excitation générale des participants donnaient vraiment cette impression si rare, si précieuse, si télégénique, de vivre un moment historique en direct.
 (Houellebecq 74)